 Next we verified the output of a paid plagiarism checker widely used in various popular journals, conferences etc., Turnitin whose output demo is given in Fig. 8.
 The output is obtained as an entire submitted text with plagiarized segments highlighted.
 The similarity index with the links to the detected sources of plagiarism is also given.
 Here, in the literal plagiarism case, 100% similarity index is reported and the right source of plagiarism is retrieved.
 Hence complete detection is done in case of copy-paste plagiarism or a no obfuscation case.
 With random obfuscations, 46% detection is shown surpassing the other two tools.
-But still, the of detection dropped with intelligent efficiency manipulations.
+But still, the efficiency detection dropped of with intelligent manipulations.
 It is also found that the detected source is not the same as that of simple copy-paste.
 With increased complexity level of plagiarized data, i.e., with summary obfuscation, 34% similarity is presented.
 Even though the Small Seo tool gave 33% detection, in this case, no source was found to be retrieved with respect to the plagiarized segment reported, which is again questionable.
-With translated text, the detection was not possible here also and the tool reported a 0% similarity as it cannot identify any similar sources corresponding to this text our plagiarism detection method using fuzzy semantic-based - Plagiarized through four main stages.
-First is pre-processing which - Plagiarized Second is retrieving a list of candidate documents for each - Plagiarized Suspicious documents are then compared sentence-wise with - Plagiarized computation of fuzzy degree of similarity that ranges between - Plagiarized exactly identical sentences.
-Two sentences are marked as - Plagiarized score above a certain threshold.
-The last step is post-processing - Plagiarized
+With translated text, the detection was not possible here also and the tool reported a 0% similarity as it cannot identify any similar sources corresponding to this text